alex-tudosan/kyverno-postgresql-testing/SIMPLE_GUIDE.md

 ### Step 2: Set Up Your Cloud Account

-**What we're doing:** Connecting to Amazon's cloud service (AWS) so we can create our test computers and database.
+**What we're doing:** Connecting to Amazon's cloud service (AWS) so we can create our test nodes and database.

-**Why we're doing this:** We need cloud computers to run our tests and a professional database to store reports.
+**Why we're doing this:** We need cloud nodes to run our tests and a professional database to store reports.

 **Commands to run:**
 ```bash